tuobangli/author_ber6/README.md

-the solution, not cite and coupons and future citations, is good.
+the solution, high dimensional, is good, I go to set meeting with the corresponding professors today